3 Day Cataract Canyon River Rafting

 Tipping the guides: If you feel the guides have been instrumental in your enjoyment of the trip, you may choose to direct a gratuity to the trip leader in the form of cash or check.
 He/She will then distribute it evenly to the other crewmembers.
-The average contribution amount ranges between $15.00 and $25.00 per guest, per day.
+The average contribution amount ranges between $20.00 and $30.00 per guest, per day.
 Cash is the preferred method of tipping.

 Beverages: We provide ice water, lemonade, one soda per day per person and ample cooler space.
 If you choose to bring any specialty sodas and/or alcoholic beverages, we have no problem taking whatever you want to bring – within reason.
 Don’t bring beer, wine coolers or sodas in glass containers.
 Wine packaged in a box is ideal.
 Mark beverages that you bring so they are packed on your boat.
 The liquor store in Green River, Utah is located in the back of the West Winds restaurant.
 In Utah, wine or liquor is not sold after 7:00 p.m., before 11:00 a.m., or on Sundays and holidays.